Retiro railway station

-Retiro is the name of a railway station complex in Buenos Aires, Argentina, that includes three main terminal train stations (Retiro-Mitre, Retiro-Belgrano and Retiro-San Martín) and two terminal subway stations (Retiro of Line C and Retiro of Line E).
+Retiro is a railway station complex in Buenos Aires, Argentina, that includes three main terminal train stations (Retiro-Mitre, Retiro-Belgrano and Retiro-San Martín) and two terminal subway stations (Retiro of Line C and Retiro of Line E).

 The complex is named after the neighborhood where it is located, Retiro.
-It is close to Retiro Bus Terminal Station, the country´s biggest bus terminal.
+It is close to Retiro Bus Terminal Station, the country´s biggest bus terminal, and the Port of Buenos Aires.

 Overview

 The stations are very close to the Retiro bus station (Terminal de Omnibus), the principal long-distance bus terminal in Buenos Aires.
 The complex is also accessible by the C line of the Buenos Aires Metro system and by numerous local public bus services.
 The stations will also be accessible by both Line E and Line H of the metro once their extensions are complete.

-Three stations are located opposite Plaza San Martín, a large park.
+The three stations are located opposite Plaza San Martín, a large park.
+Also close are ferry services to Uruguay and estuary, and cruise ship terminal.

 Services

 Commuter rail

 Retiro is the largest railway complex in Buenos Aires and more commuter trains arrive and depart from here than in any other station in the city.
 As of 2015, the following companies operate regular services to the suburbs of Buenos Aires along three principal lines: